jjasont/jjasont.github.io/_pages/about.md

 Prior my university education, I completed my senior high school/junior college in my hometown and took Science stream.

+## How do you venture out into the world of programming/coding?

+## What are your programming tools/technology stack?
 <!--
 Minimal Mistakes is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
 As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.